MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-server-console-ip-https-ipsec.md

 ### Cause

-This issue occurs because route advertisement is disabled on the IP-HTTPS.
+This issue occurs because route advertisement is disabled on the IP-HTTPS adapter.
 This feature is required for DirectAccess to work as expected.

 ### Resolution

-Enable route advertisement on the ip-https adapter IPHTTPSInterface.
+Enable route advertisement on the IP-HTTPS adapter IPHTTPSInterface.

 To check the information on the interfaces and their index, run the following command: